What is Genetic Testing?

 - Find druggable targets

 Biomarker testing is usually Medicare funded as it guides treatment decisions.
-If the marker (a specific mutation in a gene or a gene over-expression) is present the cancer will respond to some treatments and not others.
+If the marker (a specific mutation in a gene or a gene over-expression) is present, the cancer may respond to some treatments but may not respond to others.
 Common examples are:

 - BRAF testing in melanoma